 The program at HKUST also offers students the opportunity to enroll in Mandarin language classes.
 Language classes are free-of-charge and credit-bearing.

-Exchange students have the same freedom in course selections as regular students.
+In general exchange students have the same freedom -- and restrictions -- in course selections as regular students.
 They can select any courses which are offered during their exchange semester as long as they meet the prerequisite requirements and if there are vacancies available.
 Some courses may require professor approval for enrollment.
+Past participants say it is fairly difficult to make changes to your schedule after you register.

 English is the medium of instruction for the Business School.
 Class formats vary.
 Lectures and case analyses are common.
 Student work is typically assessed on a combination of attendance, presentations, papers, projects and exams.
 Class attendance is mandatory until the last day of classes.
 Class participation is part of the student’s final grade in most courses.
 Students typically enroll in 4 - 5 courses per semester.
 Normally there are 30 – 40 students enrolled in 2000 - 4000 level courses.